Frequently Asked Questions

 Risk of severe illness from COVID-19 increases with age.
 According to the CDC, more than 80% of COVID-19 deaths occur in people over age 65.

-Individuals of any age who have serious underlying medical conditions, particularly if not well controlled, such as chronic lung diseases (COPD, moderate-to-severe asthma, interstitial lung disease, cystic fibrosis and pulmonary hypertension) serious heart conditions, COPD, cancer, type 2 diabetes, kidney disease, sickle cell, obesity with a body mass index (BMI) over 30, individuals who smoke, and those who have weakened immune systems from solid organ transplant are at greater risk for severe illness.
+Individuals of any age who have serious underlying medical conditions, particularly if not well controlled, such as chronic lung diseases (COPD, moderate-to-severe asthma, interstitial lung disease, cystic fibrosis and pulmonary hypertension) serious heart conditions, COPD, cancer, type 2 diabetes, kidney disease, pregnancy, sickle cell, obesity with a body mass index (BMI) over 30, individuals who smoke, and those who have weakened immune systems from solid organ transplant are at greater risk for severe illness.